ankostis/jsonschema/docs/errors.rst

     .. attribute:: errors

-        The mapping of validator names to the error objects (usually :class:`ValidationError`\s) at this level of the tree.
+        The mapping of rule names to the error objects (usually :class:`ValidationError`\s) at this level of the tree.

 Consider the following example: